ajancheta/onnit-rebuild/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application buildout is a clone of the [Onnit.com](https://www.onnit.com) landing page and ** page.
+This application buildout is a clone of the [Onnit.com](https://www.onnit.com).

 ## Technologies Used